 We'll also be asking all projects to complete a short survey, once any awarded funds have been paid in full, to help us learn and share best practise.
 This will include providing a before and after photograph of any work carried out - see our photo and video guide for advice.

-How the fund is progressing
+How the Return to Play fund is progressing

 How many applications have we had so far?
 How many have been approved?
 How much funding have we allocated?